horaklukas/modeler/README.md

 * <s>fix the problem of uncomplete relation when table is at bottom of canvas
 </s> _probably happens, when size of canvas changes, eg. when resizing Chrome
  developer console_
-* get the relation between tables broken instead of straight
+* <s>get the relation between tables broken instead of straight</s>
+* fix not disabled opossite points when counting path connection points

 ### Model
 * <s>create object that holds actual model - its table and relations</s>